Severe Leg Cramps In Upper Thighs

 Inadequate Blood Supply

 Inadequate blood supply can be one of the causes of cramping in the thighs.
-Arteries can narrow and complicated blood circulation.
+Arteries can narrow and complicate blood circulation.
 This can cause pain in the thigh muscles.
 This is common when you’re exercising.

 Poor Blood Circulation